mindplay-dk/funbox/README.md

 ## Providers

-You can achieve modularity by wrapping a section of bootstrapping in a `Provider` implementation:
+You can achieve reusable bootstrapping by wrapping registrations in a `Provider` implementation:

 ```php
 class CacheProvider implements Provider